 - Transfer to the final storage container

 I have also made a video to show you how this entire preparation process is carried out, which I will be sharing shortly!
-I sadly did not have a +/-0.01 scale to make these solutions, so I had to use two different scales I had at home to compensate.
-I also used a potassium sulfate I had previously purchased, which was of significantly low purity (mined potassium sulfate), the link above is for a refined potassium sulfate source, which should give you significantly less problems than it did for me and lead to higher quality solutions (my B solution was cloudy and contained some solids, which were impurities from the potassium sulfate).
+Note I used a potassium sulfate I had previously purchased, which was of significantly low purity (mined potassium sulfate), the link above is for a refined potassium sulfate source, which should give you significantly less problems than it did for me and lead to higher quality solutions (my B solution was cloudy and contained some solids, which were impurities from the potassium sulfate).

 If you want to prepare these solutions at a larger scale, then you will face other problems.
 For example how to accurately measure the final volume of these solutions.
 Lines in tanks and buckets are terrible volume indicators, flow meters also are also not enough since the salts take a very significant amount of the volume as well (remember we care about the volume of water+salts!).
 How to properly mix, homogenize, heat and dissolve larger amounts of solution is also not trivial.
 These are all problems we will be discussing in future posts and videos!